imp1sh/ansible_managemynetwork/roles/ansible_users/README.md

     shell: "zsh"
 ```

 The password is expected to be encrypted.
 The easiest way to get such an encrypted password is to use the `mkpasswd` command line tool.
+Some might even want to put this into ansible-vault encryption on top.
 A more complete list of available options can be found in the [role's documentation](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/user_module.html).

 This role has a dependency to [imp1sh.ansible_managemynetwork.ansible_packages](/junicast/docs/AnsibleManagemynetworkCollection/rolePackages) and will install the shell package you choose for the users automatically.